Susan P. Crawford

-Susan P. Crawford (born February 27, 1963) is the John A. Reilly Clinical Professor of Law at Harvard Law School.
+Susan P. Crawford (born February 27, 1963) is an American professor.
+She is the John A. Reilly Clinical Professor of Law at Harvard Law School.
 She served as President Barack Obama's Special Assistant for Science, Technology, and Innovation Policy (2009) and is a columnist for WIRED.
-She is a former Board Member of ICANN, the founder of OneWebDay, and a legal scholar.
+She is a former board member of ICANN, the founder of OneWebDay, and a legal scholar.
 Her research focuses on telecommunications and information law.

 Early life and education

 Crawford was born in 1963 and grew up in Santa Monica, where she attended Santa Monica High School, and played violin in the "Samohi" orchestra.

 Crawford received her B.A. (summa cum laude, Phi Beta Kappa) and J.D. from Yale University.

 While at Yale, Crawford was the principal violist in the Yale Symphony Orchestra and continues her daily practice and occasionally performs publicly.

 Career

 After earning her J.D. degree, Crawford served as a law clerk for Judge Raymond J. Dearie of the U.S. District Court for the Eastern District of New York, and was a partner at Wilmer, Cutler & Pickering (Washington, D.C.) until the end of 2002, when she left that firm to become a professor.

 After first teaching at Cardozo School of Law in New York City, Crawford became a visiting professor at the University of Michigan Law School in the fall of 2007.
 After visiting at Yale Law School in the spring of 2008, she was admitted to the faculty at the University of Michigan Law School.
-On July 1, 2010 Crawford rejoined the faculty at Cardozo, and also commenced as a Visiting Research Collaborator at the Center for Information Technology Policy at Princeton.
+On July 1, 2010, Crawford rejoined the faculty at Cardozo, and also commenced as a Visiting Research Collaborator at the Center for Information Technology Policy at Princeton.

-In 2012, Crawford visited Harvard's John F. Kennedy School of Government as the Stanton Professor of the First Amendment and also was a Visiting Professor at Harvard Law School.
+In 2012, Crawford visited Harvard's John F. Kennedy School of Government as the Stanton Professor of the First Amendment and also was a visiting professor at Harvard Law School.
 Since 2015 she has been on the faculty of Harvard Law School.

 In 2015, Politico named Crawford (along with scholars Marvin Ammori and Tim Wu) as one of its top 50 thinkers of the year, citing her contributions to the net neutrality movement.